With its distinctive wedge footprint, it has been one of Fort Worth’s most iconic buildings for more than a century.

 The February 5 clip says the triangular shape of the lot (A7 on this Tarrant Appraisal District map) conforms to the angle of Houston Street and the Jennings-Daggett survey boundary.
 (The Edison Building—as in the Edison exchange—is the telephone company building.)

-The construction contract for the building was let on August 16, 1906.
+The construction contract for the Flatiron Building was let on August 16, 1906.
 The height of the building was reduced from ten to seven stories to save money.
 The building opened in July 1907.
 Clip is from the August 18, 1906 Telegram.

 The first tenant of the new building was West Fort Worth Land Company, which was developing the Factory Place addition near the Stove Foundry.
 The full-page ad features an engraving of the Flatiron Building and boasts—apparently with a straight face—that “during the long summer months” the residence area of Factory Place “is favored by the cool breeze from the Gulf.”
 Clip is from the March 24, 1907 Telegram.